Keyboard shortcuts

 If you're having issues with BTT hotkeys erroneously triggering the Mouseless overlay, a user has kindly provided this config / example, which may help you keep the same BTT hotkey, but without triggering Mouseless.

-Apps that can prevent keypresses from being dispatched to the rest of the system (as Karabiner sometimes does when one of its keybindings is triggered) may cause Mouseless keybindings to trigger when not expected.
+Apps like Mouseless, Karabiner, etc. can suppress keypresses from being dispatched to the rest of the system.
+Depending on the configuration of other apps, some hotkeys may cause Mouseless keybindings to trigger when not expected.

 For example, if alt+F is assigned an action in Karabiner, and Alt tap is assigned to show overlay in Mouseless, karabiner might allow the alt press and release through to the rest of the system, but block the F press/release.
 If it's all pressed quickly enough, Mouseless might register this as Alt tap and display the overlay, as it has no visibility of the F key events.